lhd23/ray-sz/README.md

 * [HEALPix library](http://healpix.sourceforge.net/)

-where we need to initalise geodesics on the sky and manipulate resulting temperature maps.
+where we need to initalise geodesics on the sky and analyse resulting temperature maps.
 Note in order to install Healpix one will also need

 * [CFITSIO](https://heasarc.gsfc.nasa.gov/fitsio/)